jovial/stackhpc-ipa-hardware-managers/specs/system_nic.rst

 Automated Network Interface Firmware Checker
 ============================================

-This document proposes an extension to the stackhpc-ipa-hardware-managers disk image builder element to facilitate automated checking of network interface firmware.
+This document proposes a new ironic-python-agent (IPA) hardware manager to facilitate automated checking of network interface firmware versions.

 Problem description
 ===================